 Do query me before sending questions and tell me who you are, who is publishing the interview, and the format in which you wish to conduct the interview.
 If you are on a short deadline (i.e. by the end of the work day), you may include questions or a contact number.

-A note to start: I do not write for free.
-Writing is my job, please do not ask me to write without compensation (and no, “exposure” doesn’t pay).
-Requests for free writing will be deleted without response.
+A note to start: I do not write or edit for free.
+Writing and editing are my job, please do not ask me to write or edit work without compensation (and no, “exposure” doesn’t pay).
+Requests for free writing and/or editing will be deleted without response.

 I am available for nonfiction work and have expertise and publishing credits covering such topics as geek culture, pop culture, comics, science fiction & fantasy, Asian American/Pacific Islander representation, race, gender, food culture, community building, and firespinning.
 For a sample of my work, please see my bibliography page.
 As a professional editor with a background in journalism and 20 years of experience in publishing, I am comfortable working to deadlines.